Gaetz says he will seek to oust McCarthy as speaker this week and calls for new House leadership

-WASHINGTON — (AP) — Rep. Matt Gaetz said Sunday he will try to remove House Speaker Kevin McCarthy, a fellow Republican, from his leadership position this week after McCarthy relied on Democratic support to pass legislation that avoided aGaetz, a longtime McCarthy nemesis, said McCarthy was in"brazen, material breach" of agreements he made with House Republicans in January when he ran for speaker.
-As a result, Gaetz said he would be filing a"the chair," as House rules permit.
+Rep. Matt Gaetz said Sunday he will try to remove House Speaker Kevin McCarthy, a fellow Republican, from his leadership position this week after McCarthy relied on Democratic support to pass legislation that avoided aGaetz, a longtime McCarthy nemesis, said McCarthy was in “brazen, material breach” of agreements he made with House Republicans in January when he ran for speaker.
+As a result, Gaetz said he would be filing a “the chair,” as House rules permit.

 Rep. Matt Gaetz Will File Motion to Remove Speaker McCarthyRep.
 Matt Gaetz, R-Fla., will file a motion to remove House Speaker Kevin McCarthy, he told CNN on Sunday.

-FILE - Rep. Matt Gaetz, R-Fla., appears before the House Rules Committee to propose amendments to the Department of Homeland Security Appropriations Bill, at the Capitol in Washington, Friday, Sept.
-22, 2023.
-(AP Photo/J. Scott Applewhite, File)October 01, 2023 at 10:19 am EDT

-WASHINGTON — (AP) — Rep. Matt Gaetz said Sunday he will try to remove House Speaker Kevin McCarthy, a fellow Republican, from his leadership position this week after McCarthy relied on Democratic support to pass legislation that avoided aGaetz, a longtime McCarthy nemesis, said McCarthy was in"brazen, material breach" of agreements he made with House Republicans in January when he ran for speaker.
-As a result, Gaetz said he would be filing a"the chair," as House rules permit.
+Rep. Matt Gaetz said Sunday he will try to remove House Speaker Kevin McCarthy, a fellow Republican, from his leadership position this week after McCarthy relied on Democratic support to pass legislation that avoided aGaetz, a longtime McCarthy nemesis, said McCarthy was in “brazen, material breach” of agreements he made with House Republicans in January when he ran for speaker.
+As a result, Gaetz said he would be filing a “the chair,” as House rules permit.

 McCarthy has the support of a large majority of House Republicans, but because the GOP holds such a slim majority, he may need votes from some Democrats to keep his job.